CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 ### Option 1 - Fi-FEGA upload application

-1. You can download the Fi-FEGA upload application specific to your operating system from the [GitHub repository](https://github.com/CSCfi/sda-uploader/releases): Linux, Mac or Windows (release v0.7.0), GUI version.
+1. You can download the Fi-FEGA upload application specific to your operating system from the [GitHub repository](https://github.com/CSCfi/sda-uploader/releases): Linux, Mac or Windows (release v0.7.0), select from the sdagui options.
 After downloading and unzipping the file, you can find the application in your download folder.
 When you open the application, you might encounter an error message.
 In this case, click on *More info* and verify that the publisher is CSC-IT Center for Science (or in Finnish: CSC-Tieteen tietotekniikan keskus Oy) and click on *Run anyway*.

 2. Next, download the [Finnish FEGA public encryption key](https://a3s.fi/fega-public-keys/fega-pubkey-c4gh.pub).